 You doctor will be able to give you an idea of how long you the procedure will take and how long you will be in hospital so you can plan accordingly.

 Your doctor will inform you whether you will need to have a general or local anaesthetic during the procedure.
-If it is a general anaesthetic you will be put to sleep and you will not be aware of the surgery/procedure taking place.
-If you are having a local anaesthetic you will be awake during the procedure, but you should not be able to feel the operation as the area being operated on will be numb.
+If it’s a general anaesthetic, you will be put to sleep and you will not be aware of the surgery/procedure taking place.
+If you are having a local anaesthetic, you will be awake during the procedure, but you shouldn’t be able to feel the operation as the area being operated on will be numb.

 Your doctor may be able to give you an idea of how long it will take to recover from your operation.
 While it may not take too long to recover from the surgery, it may take a while for you to notice the benefits of the surgery on your heart failure symptoms.

-Following your surgery you may not be able to go back to your normal diet and physical activity, straight away.
+After your surgery, you may not be able to go back to your normal diet and physical activity straight away.
 Your doctor will be able to advise you on what you can do and what you should try to avoid doing.